b-lukaszuk/BS_wJ_eng/contents/translation.md

 Your task is to translate the language of nucleic acids to the language of proteins.
 To do that you will operate on triplets of nucleotide bases (also called codons).
-You start with the `AUG` triplet (the sequence starts with it) and replace it with a proper amino acid (proteins are build of it), in this case its methionine.
+You start with the `AUG` triplet (the sequence starts with it) and replace it with a proper amino acid (proteins are build of amino acids like `String`s are build of `Char`s), in this case it is methionine.
 Then you move to another triplet (there are no 'commas' in the genetic code) and assign the proper amino acid according to the [standard genetic code](https://en.wikipedia.org/wiki/DNA_and_RNA_codon_tables#Translation_table_1).
 You finish the protein synthesis once you encounter a stop codon (`UAA`, `UAG`, `UGA`).